Frequently Asked Questions

 11. What size patch is needed for loading my muzzleloader?

 The diameter of the patch should be the same diameter as the muzzle.
-For smaller balls a 0.015 (15 thousandths of an inch width) patch is used and for larger balls a 0.012 (12 thousandths of an inch width) patch is used.
+For smaller balls a 0.015 (15 thousandths of an inch thickness) patch is used and for larger balls a 0.012 (12 thousandths of an inch thickness) patch is used.

 12. What size ball is needed for each caliber rifle?